XSimGCL: Towards Extremely Simple Graph Contrastive Learning for Recommendation: Revisiting Graph CL for Recommendation

 Since $1/\tau$ is a constant, optimizing the CL loss is actually towards minimizing the cosine similarity between different node representations, which will push different nodes away from each other.

-By aligning the results in Table \ref{table:necessity} with the distributions in Fig. \ref{figure:dist}, it is natural to speculate that the increased uniformity of the learned distribution is what really matters to the performance gains.
-It implicitly alleviates the popularity bias and promotes the long-tail items (discussed in section \ref{sgl_vs_xsimgcl}) because more evenly distributed representations can preserve the intrinsic characteristics of nodes and improve the generalization ability.
-This can also justifies the unexpected remarkable performance of SGL-WA.
-Finally, it also should be noted that, a positive correlation between the uniformity and the performance only holds in a limited scope.
-The excessive pursuit to the uniformity will weaken the effect of the recommendation loss to align interacted pairs and similar users/items, and hence degrades the recommendation performance.
+Upon examining Table \ref{table:necessity} and Fig. \ref{figure:dist}, we hypothesize that the improved uniformity of the learned feature distribution is the main driver of performance gains.
+This uniformity can mitigate popularity bias and promote long-tail items, as discussed in Section \ref{sgl_vs_xsimgcl}, since more evenly distributed representations can better preserve the intrinsic characteristics of nodes and improve generalization.
+It also offers a plausible explanation for the surprisingly strong performance of SGL-WA.
+However, it is worth noting that the relationship between uniformity and performance is not linear.
+Pursuing excessive uniformity may compromise the ability of the recommendation loss to align interacted pairs and similar users/items, thereby leading to a decline in recommendation performance.